Ikea scraps famed catalogue after 70 years - RFI

 The catalogues offered a snapshot on contemporary living that made them intensely popular, with circulation reaching a peak in 2016, when 200 million copies in 32 different languages were distributed worldwide.

-But as fewer people were reading the printed catalogue as online shopping soared, the retailer said it had taken the "decision to respectfully end the successful career of the Ikea Catalogue".
+But with fewer people reading the printed catalogue as online shopping soared, the retailer said it had taken the "decision to respectfully end the successful career of the Ikea Catalogue.

+"After a 70-year-legacy we have taken the decision to turn the page and say: no, we won't be printing the catalogue any more going forward, nor do a digital version," Konrad Gruss, Managing Director at Inter Ikea Systems, told AFP.

+Gruss called it "an emotional but also very rational decision," as he noted a "big change in customer behaviour," with customers now also choosing to "interact on the web, in apps and social media."

 According to Ikea, the very first catalogue was put together by the Ikea founder Ingvar Kamprad himself in 1951, and it was printed in 285,000 copies, which were distributed around the southern part of Sweden where the company was also started.

-"Turning the page with our beloved catalogue is emotional but rational," Gruss added.

-Scrapping the physical catalogue is part of Ikea's transformation "to become more digital and accessible," the company said while noting that online sales had increased by 45 percent worldwide last year.
+Often cited alongside the Bible, the Koran and Harry Potter books in terms of the total number of copies printed, Gruss said he was unsure whether the catalogue ever claimed the top spot.

+"I can't say that with proof but I can say that we have been at least among the biggest ones over a long period of time," Gruss said.

-The last one to be printed was the 2021 version that shipped this summer and was printed in 40 million copies.
+The last printed catalogue was the 2021 version that shipped this summer.

 © 2020 AFP